NathanSDunn/raspi-build/README.md

 * Boot up your favorite version of Linux (Inside a virtual machine is fine if you have an external SD card reader) and follow the [install guide](http://wiki.openelec.tv/index.php?title=Installing_OpenELEC_on_Raspberry_Pi#Creating_the_SD_Card)
 * Alternatively (easier) use [BerryBoot](http://www.berryterminal.com/doku.php/berryboot) to create a multi-boot SD card and use the supplied open elec image

-3. Insert the card into your Pi, connect it to your TV or monitor via HDMI, plug in a keyboard, connect it to the internet via ethernet or a wi-fi dongle, and boot it up. *Note: for maximum performance you should connect any USB devices to your Pi via a powered USB hub.*
+3. Insert the card into your Pi, connect it to your TV or monitor via HDMI, plug in a keyboard, connect it to the internet via ethernet or a wi-fi dongle, and boot it up. *Note: for maximum performance you should connect any USB devices to your Pi via a powered USB hub.
+4. Go to the rightmost menu (settings) and select the OpenELEC submenu
+5. Configure your Pi as below
+* SYSTEM - turn on automatic update
+* NETWORK - turn on WLAN and wlan0 for wi-fi (or leave it as eth0 for ethernet) and configure a static IP for your Pi and set it under network settings.
+Set your router as gateway and primary DNS, 8.8.8.8 as secondary DNS, and 8.8.4.4 as teritary DNS.
+Fill in the SSID, security method (usually WPA2), and password
+* SERVICES - turn on samba, start ssh at boot, start crond at boot
 4. Log in with

      `username:root` and